GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/synchronizing-content-from-upstream-to-downstream-sites/en.md

 </div>

-The GraphQL query below (which can be triggered by the `post_updated` WordPress hook) is executed on the upstream WordPress site, to synchronize the content of the updated post to the relevant downstream sites.
+The GraphQL query below is executed on the upstream WordPress site, to synchronize the content of the updated post to the relevant downstream sites.

 (The query can be adapted to also synchronize the other properties -tags, categories, author and featured image-, as explained in the previous recipe.)